dolittle/Studio/Documentation/k3d.md

 ```

 ## Run self-service web
-- In new terminal
+In a new terminal:
 ```sh
 cd Source/SelfService/Web && yarn start:dev
 ```

 ## Run self-service backend
-- in new terminal
+In a new terminal:
 ```sh
 cd Source/SelfService/Backend
 HEADER_SECRET="FAKE" \